netfoundry/mop/quickstarts/docs/cloud/azure/remote-access.md

 * Password Authentication: Yes

 Azure allows you to choose a username when launching an instance.

-We disable password authentication by default, but Azure will **override** this when you go through the password reset procedure.

 Please assign an ssh key when launching the instance, if you wish to access this machine post deployment.